aptos-labs/aptos-core/developer-docs-site/docs/tutorials/configure-run-public-fullnode.md

        *

        * Reading through the config and making any other desired changes.
 You can see what configurations the `public_full_node.yaml` file should have by checking the following file as an example: `docker/compose/public_full_node/public_full_node.yaml`
-4. Run the diem-node using `cargo run -p diem-node --release -- -f ./public_full_node.yaml`
+4. Run the aptos-node using `cargo run -p aptos-node --release -- -f ./public_full_node.yaml`

 You have now successfully configured and started running a public FullNode in testnet..

-Note: This will build a release binary under `target/release/diem-node`.
+Note: This will build a release binary under `target/release/aptos-node`.
 The release binaries tend to be substantially faster than debug binaries but lack debugging information useful for development.
 Simply omit the `--release` flag to build a debug binary.

 ## Using Docker